 Understanding how to calculate prime cost in a restaurant can ensure you are getting the most out of your two biggest costs: food and labor.
 By taking control of your restaurant’s prime cost, you are adding money back to your bottom line.

 If you would like to easily track your inventory and labor costs to gain insight into your operations, consider a comprehensive, restaurant-specific inventory management solution.
 With Restaurant365 you can save on food and labor costs by making adjustments in the moment, based on completely up-to-date information.
-Restaurant365 is a cloud-based restaurant management solution that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.

-For 10 tactics you can start implementing today to reduce your prime costs, download our prime cost e-book, Guide to Reducing Restaurant Prime Costs.
+For 10 tactics you can start implementing today to reduce your prime cost, download our prime cost e-book, Guide to Reducing Restaurant Prime Cost.